ali-nazari/computer-workshop/README.md

  2. An Introduction to Operating System, File System and Virtual Machine
  3. An Introduction to Linux
  4. An Introduction to Command Lines
- 5. Neccessary Practices in Linux
+ 5. Necessary Practices in Linux
       <br/><t/>I. Installation of Compiler, editors
       <br/><t/>II.
 Compiling through command lines
       <br/><t/>III.
 Piping